mcamou/scuby/README.md

 As usual on GitHub: fork, pull, modify, *create tests*, commit, push, pull request.
 You can also find me on Twitter as [@thedoc](https://twitter.com/thedoc)

+## THANKS

+Thanks to eirslett for the cross-compilation instructions and pull request!